dmgeurts/getcert_paloalto/README.md

 Usage: ${0##*/} [-hv] -c CERT_CN [-n CERT_NAME] [-Y] [OPTIONS] FQDN This script requests a certificate from FreeIPA using ipa-getcert and calls a partner script to deploy the certificate to a Palo Alto firewall or Panorama.

     FQDN              Fully qualified name of the Palo Alto firewall or Panorama interface.
 Must be reachable from this host on port TCP/443.
     -c CERT_CN        REQUIRED.
 Common Name (Subject) of the certificate (must be a FQDN).
 Will also present in the certificate as a SAN.

 OPTIONS:
     -n CERT_NAME      Name of the certificate in PanOS configuration.
 Defaults to the certificate Common Name.
-    -s PROFILE_NAME     Apply the certificate to a SSL/TLS Service Profile.
-                        (For example for a management interface).
-    -p [PROFILE_NAME]   Apply the certificate to a GlobalProtect SSL/TLS Service Profile used on the Portal.
-                        Default profile name: GP_PORTAL_PROFILE
-    -g [PROFILE_NAME]   Apply the certificate to a GlobalProtect SSL/TLS Service Profile used on the Gateway.
-                        Default proifile name: GP_EXT_GW_PROFILE
     -Y                Append the current year '_YYYY' to the certificate name.
 Also when the certificate is automatically renewed by ipa-getcert.

+    -p PROFILE_NAME   Apply the certificate to a (primary) SSL/TLS Service Profile.
+    -s PROFILE_NAME   Apply the certificate to a (secondary) SSL/TLS Service Profile.

     -h                Display this help and exit.
     -v                Verbose mode.
 ```

-**Note:** `-Y` and -c are unique to pan_getcert.
+**Note:** `-Y` is unique to pan_getcert.

 + **-n** _CERT_NAME_: The name you wish to give the certificate on the device (Palo Alto Networks GUI:  Device –> Certificate Management –> Certificates)
-+ **-p** _GP_PORTAL_TLS_PROFILE_: The name of the GlobalProtect SSL/TLS Service Profile used on the Portal.
-+ **-g** _GP_GW_TLS_PROFILE_: The name of the GlobalProtect SSL/TLS Service Profile used on the Gateway.
-For single Portal/Gateway deployments using a single SSL/TLS profile, this may be the same as “GP_PORTAL_TLS_PROFILE”.

 # Automated Renewal and Installation